Seven Marshland Townships

 Faden's map of 1797 is in a south/north direction, but also shows Marshland before the diversion of the River Ouse.
 The proposed cut (Eau Brink) is shown (highlighted in red).
 Tilney All Saints is highlighted in yellow.

 The map on the right is a section from Sir William Dugdale's "The map of Marshland in Norfolk which containeth onl these seaven townes; vs Emneth, Walsoken...."
 This map also is used with the permission of the British Library and taken from Dugdale's book "The History of Imbanking and Drayning of divers Fenns ..."
 1662.
 B.L. reference G. 11959.
-The orientation is west to east with King's Lynn on the far right, so to compare with the 1582 map it needs to be viewed upside down!
+The orientation is west to east with King's Lynn on the far left, so to compare with the 1582 map it needs to be viewed upside down!

 1826 Map of Tilney All Saints